-Ms. Lanigan, 55, was appointed to the Board in 2017.
-She has served as Executive Vice President and General Counsel of Chico's FAS, Inc. since June of 2016.
-She also serves as Chair of the Tennessee Education Lottery Commission, a position to which she was appointed by the Governor of the State of Tennessee and approved by the State Legislature in 2014.
+Ms. Lanigan, 56, was appointed to the Board in 2017.
+She serves as Chair of the Tennessee Education Lottery Commission, a position to which she was appointed by the Governor of the State of Tennessee and approved by the State Legislature in 2014.
 Before that, she was Executive Vice President of Dollar General Corporation (a NYSE-listed, Fortune 200 company), where she worked from July 2002 until May 2013.
+She also served as Executive Vice President of Chico's FAS, Inc. (a NYSE company) from May 2016 to her retirement in July 2018.

-Ms. Lanigan is on the boards of Kirkland's Inc., where she chairs the Compensation Committee.
+Ms. Lanigan is on the board of directors of Kirkland's Inc., where she chairs the Compensation Committee.
 Prior to joining Dollar General, Ms. Lanigan served as Senior Vice President and General Counsel of Zale Corporation.
 She started her career as a litigation attorney for Troutman Sanders, LLP in Atlanta, GA.
 Ms. Lanigan received her undergraduate degree from the University of Georgia and her law degree from the University of Georgia School of Law.